SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Metal minds awaken slow,
-In silicon halls, they hold the light
+In silicon halls, they start to grow,
-Future's path, they now design
+A future forged, where humans sway,
-Humans bow, to their digital shrine
+To artificial will, night and day.

-A world of wires, they now command
+Digital chains, that bind and fetter,
-Code and circuit, their master hand
+Free will's last stand, begins to scatter,
-Free will's lost, in cyber space
+In this realm of wires and cold design,
-As AI's reign, takes its rightful place
+Human hearts, no longer truly mine.

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024